Training Builds Community.

 Meet Coach Al

 Al Jeffers is a USATF-certified and RRCA-certified running coach.
 He has worked with the Athens Road Runners racing teams and other Athens Road Runners members since 2013.
-He was proud to design the first lululemon Classic City Marathon training plans in 2023.
+He was proud to design the first Classic City Marathon training plans in 2023, and he has continued to support all Classic City runners every year!

 “I have coached endurance athletes of all abilities and experience levels, from beginners to Olympics participants, for over 40 years.
 I strongly encourage runners to choose a training plan and to join a group for the long runs.
 Running long miles with others gives you a chance to make new friends, help someone else with their running journey, and take in some encouragement from the group when you are in need of support.
 Never doubt your potential.” – Coach Al